 After Shark Tank

-When the deal fell apart 101 Ventures stepped in and invested along with an economic development agency called Innovate Arkansas.
+When the deal fell apart, 101 Ventures stepped in and invested along with an economic development agency called Innovate Arkansas.
 However, it isn’t clear how these deals went.
-HyConn’s online presence started going quiet in 2019 and its e-commerce website has been shut down.
+HyConn’s online presence went quiet in 2019 and most presumed the business had shut down.